glasnt/foods/_posts/2020-07-14-almond-biscuit.md

     1. Cream the butter and sugar in a mixer.
     1. Add the egg and vanilla and combine.
     1. Incorporate flour and salt.
-    1. Mix in nuts, chocolate, and coconut
+    1. Mix in hazelnut or almond meal and chocolate
     1. Roll into small balls, and press fork into top to flatten and shape
     1. Bake at 180°C for 15 minutes.
 Cookies will be golden, but still soft, and will harden on cooling
 ---